Na’vi and Complexity Secure Spots in BLAST Premier Spring Final

 Vitality started off the weekend with a swift victory against Na’vi who could not keep up with the French powerhouse.
 Na’vi had a slight edge over Vitality as they had more recent competitive experience at ICE Challenge earlier in the week.
 Vitality had not played an official competitive match in over two months but were still able to dominate their opponent.

 Vitality came out strong on Inferno and secured a five round winning streak.
-Natus Vincere’s in game leader Kirill “Boombl4” Mikhailov did not go down however and secured 23 kills and helped Na’Vi win seven rounds in the first half.
+Natus Vincere’s in game leader Kirill “Boombl4” Mikhailov did not go down without a fight however and secured 23 kills and helped Na’Vi win seven rounds in the first half.
 Vitality still maintained a lead in the second half and achieved a 16-12 victory.